koder-aritra/32-bit-RISC-design/README.md

-You can see Data memory and instruction memory are not part of the core CPU, the core CPU consists of a controller and datapath
+The Data memory and instruction memory are not part of the core CPU, the core CPU consists of a controller and datapath

 datapath.v : This instantiates the following module